Close Alert Banner

 • Certificate of Insurance form

-• Fee Subsidy payment policy
+• Fee Subsidy payment policy and procedure Manual

-Durham Region Health Department inspection information
+Health Department information

 The Health Department inspects all licensed child care centres in Durham Region to prevent the spread of illness.
 We provide information, control outbreaks and respond to complaints.

-The learning module has information about:
+The learning course has information about:

 • Chain of transmission